 Howa 1500 and Howa 1500 Mini Action

-Howa bolt handles are cast as well, but because of the overall shape difference the design does not appear to be plagued with the issues associated with M700's.
+Howa bolt handles are cast as well, but because of the overall shape difference, the design does not appear to be plagued with the issues associated with M700's.
 Because of this LRI machines the handle into a cylinder and threads it.

 The result is a very neat/clean presentation that adapts to most any knob geometry elegantly.

-The steel is fairly tough so the requirement for a thread insert is avoided.
+The steel is fairly tough so the requirement for a threaded insert is avoided.
 The heat treatment in fact does not allow for trivial setups. because of this, we choose to do the work in a vertical milling center rather than a lathe.
 It just better supports the handle and finishes are more predictable.